 - Guinness Draught, from Dublin, Ireland

 Guinness is the world’s best-loved stout and, once you taste it, it’s not hard to see why.
 Over the years, it has built a cult following across the globe and retains its legendary status to this day.
 The draught was launched in 1961, and is a smooth and light stout, with a thick, creamy head.
 The flavour is bitter and malty, with a hint of coffee and tobacco.
 Contrary to popular belief, Guinness isn’t high in calories, despite its deep, full flavour.
 This makes it a great choice of beer for anyone watching the waistline.
+The brewery also features an amazing gift store that has many items with the Guinness logo on them.
+It is definitely worth looking at getting some promotional custom embroidery merchandise made for your own brewery as this is an excellent marketing strategy.

 - Hoegaarden Original White Ale, from Hoegaarden, Belgium